For Civic Responsibility and Good Governance

 “Small victories are the sweetest” says Lional Guruge of the Centre for Policy Alternatives (CPA) as he talks about the group’s Right to Information (RTI) education project.

 The concept of RTI isn’t alien to South Asia.
 We’ve seen movements in this and other parts of the world rise up and demand more accountability from governments.
 The rationale for the need for such an Act is: it facilitates citizens to exercise their fundamental right to information guaranteed by the constitution.
 It ensures that the government, and other public and private entities which impact the public life are answerable to the citizens.
 The cry from Sri Lanka was finally heeded in 2016!
+The Right to Information was recognized by the Constitution of Sri Lanka as a fundamental human right through provisions in the 19th Amendment to the constitution and Right to Information Act No.12 of 2016 came in to being.

 On the face of it the act and its ambit seem simple and straight forward.
 However, CPA notes that presently a majority of the country’s citizens remain uninformed regarding the full scope of the RTI Act.
 The historical difference and divide between the interaction of the state and the people has created an environment in which the public is not comfortable using the provisions of the act to address their problems.
 The effectiveness of RTI as a weapon for human rights promotion is thereby diminished.